Methodological Aspects on Model Validation: Knowing the Error

 Tweaking input data by transforming and cleaning it, will impact on model quality.
 Sometimes more than optimizing the model through its parameters.
 The Data Preparation chapter of this book is under heavy development.
 Coming soon.

 - Validating the models through re-sampling / cross-validation helps us to estimate the "real" error present in the data.
-If the model will run in the future, that will be the expected error to have.
+If the model runs in the future, that will be the expected error to have.

 - Another advantage is model tuning, avoiding the overfitting in selecting best parameters for certain model, Example in